jlkansakar/AgilUdvikling/README.md

-# This is my repo for Agile Development during the 2nd semester in IT-Architecture at KEA.
+# This is my repo for the course Agile Development, 2nd semester in IT-Architecture at KEA.